Shopping bag

 2. Treat

-The middle part of your regimen is best saved for treating any specific skin concerns you might have, such as blemishes or hyperpigmentation.
+The middle part of your routine is best saved for treating any specific skin concerns you might have, such as blemishes or hyperpigmentation.
 The best skincare products for this include toners, essence and serums – all lightweight textures that can deliver active ingredients deep within the skin.

 If using multiple formulas, ideally you’d start with the lightest first, and build up to the thicker, more heavyweight textures.
 “If both products have a similar texture, it doesn’t matter which comes first, just leave a few minutes to let each product fully absorb before applying the next,” recommends dermatologist Dr Beibei du Harpur.